Natural Stone Types and Their Properties: An Overview

 The long and tedious process of sand compression and heating leads to create the incredibly dense and durable quartzite.
 The Mohs Hardness Scale classifies quartzite at a 7, higher than its neighbor granite, which on the same scale measures between 6-6.5.
-To further illustrate, a kitchen knife and glass are measured at a 5 on the Mohs Hardness Scale.
+To further illustrate, a kitchen knife and glass measures a 5 on the Mohs Hardness Scale.
 Therefore, scratches should not be an issue when using quartzite in your home, even in high traffic areas and highly used spaces, such as the kitchen.
 Staining and etching will not be a problem either, since quartzite is relatively non-porous.

 Properties of Marble

-Marble is a naturally softer stone (scoring about a 4 on the Mohs Hardness Scale), when compared to granite or quartzite.
+Marble is a naturally softer stone (scoring about a 4 on the Mohs Hardness Scale) when compared to granite or quartzite.
 So it is more susceptible to staining, scratching and acid etching through daily use.
-However, there are many easy precautions you can take that will keep marble looking like new for years to come!
+However, there are many simple precautions you can take that will keep marble looking like new for years to come!
 Luckily, stone can be restored repeatedly without concern, and maintenance definitely does not have to be stressful or difficult.
 Read more about marble and how to maintain it here.

 Properties of Onyx

 Onyx is a unique natural stone that originates from dripstone deposits of limestone caves.
 When water drips from stalactites and stalagmites within these caves and evaporates a compound called calcium carbonate is left behind.
-This causes the stone’s colorful veins, swirls, and patterns that are unique to onyx.
+This causes the stone’s colorful veins, swirls, and patterns unique to onyx.

 Properties of Schist